 1. Animal Crossing: New Leaf

-Animal Crossing: New Leaf is the latest game of this popular series.
-It contains a lot of new features that will surely make fans happy.
+contains a lot of new features without losing the essence of what has made fans happy.
 Character customization, which has always been a favorite feature, has been enhanced.
-You can now modify your character's shirt, pants, shoes, hat and accessory.
+You can change your character's shirt, pants, shoes, hat and accessories.
 You also begin the game in a tent instead of a house, which you can upgrade and expand as you progress through the game.
-Another cool feature of New Leaf is the new game mechanic which allows you to become the town mayor.
+Another cool feature of New Leaf is the game mechanic which allows you to become the town mayor.
 As the leader of the town, you can collect funds from villagers for Public Works Projects as well as pass laws and ordinances such as the Early Bird, which requires the townsfolk to be active during the day or the Night Owl which dictates the opposite.
+Animal Crossing: New Leaf

 Animal Crossing: New Leaf continues the huge success of the franchise, becoming the first 3DS game in Japan to sell over 2 million units.
 Make sure to check out this amazing game!